 Specialty healthcare program accreditation ensures that the program meets national standards in preparing graduates for licensure/certification.
 Programs that prepare students to become healthcare providers must meet specialty accreditation requirements, beyond what is required for overall college/university accreditation.
 The two major accrediting bodies for nursing programs in the United States are CCNE (Commission on Collegiate Nursing Education) and NLNAC (National League for Nursing Accrediting Commission).
-There are also specialized accrediting bodies for programs in nurse midwifery, nurse anesthesia, the allied health specialties, physical and occupational therapy, pharmacy, psychology, etc.
+There are also specialized accrediting bodies for programs in nurse-midwifery, nurse anesthesia, allied health specialties, physical and occupational therapy, pharmacy, psychology, etc.

 Direct care clinical hours

 Direct care clinical hours are hours in which a student in a healthcare program provides care directly to a patient/client, under the supervision of faculty.
 These hours do not include hours developing competencies in a skills lab, using virtual reality applications, engaging in simulations, or conducting a community or other project.
 Direct care clinical hours should be distributed in a way that prepares the students to provide care to the populations served and may include telehealth and international direct care experiences.